What is Travel Burnout and How to Overcome It? Essential Tips for Full-Time Travelers

 I've essentially been on the move since 2012, when I was a kid.
 I've not had a stable home in 12 years, which is wild to think about, and let me assure you, this lifestyle has caused burnout MANY times.
 But, the freedom and flexibility it allows me continues to be invaluable and I cherish the many memories I've created these past several years.

-Below are a few things I personally implement in my life regularly to create a consistent sense of "home" regardless of what country, season, etc. I'm in.
+Below are a few things I've personally implemented in my life regularly to create a consistent sense of "home" regardless of what country, season, etc. I'm in.

 - Cooking at home: It's very rare that my husband and I eat out while we travel, due to the cost of it over time as well as just feeling better with homemade food.
 It also allows me to cook some of my favorite seasonal dishes that I look forward to all year.